ksanti6/portfolio/GAMES/CuBlight/CuBlight.md

 **Input**
 I worked on the games seamless swapping between the two input sources: mouse/keyboard and controller.
-I used the Unity Input System to capture the inputs from each source and then wrote a script that detected which was last used and uses that for the game.
+I used the Unity Input System to capture the inputs from each source and then wrote a script that detected which was last used and use that for the game.
 The player is able to switch which source they want to use mid game with ease.

 ## What I Learned
 I solidified my skills in Unity from working on this project.
+I learned about Unity's Input System and how Unity interacts with Wwise.

 I learned a lot about being a team leader and what it takes to hit and surpass milestones without crunch.
 Communication between different disciplines is king.

 ## Links